ibm-cloud-docs/vpc/bs_snapshots_manage_mvs.md

 If you update the backup consistency group to keep the individual snapshots after the consistency group is deleted, a backup job is not created when the consistency group is deleted.
 The system creates an event in the Activity Tracker when the consistency group is deleted.
 {: note}

-## Updating a consistency group in the UI
+## Updating a consistency group in the console
 {: #update-consistencygroup-ui}
 {: ui}